Charles Abreu

 Charles Abreu (1919–1994) was a Cuban composer and pianist.
 He was born in Marianao and studied at the Havana Municipal Conservatory.
 Abreu worked as a pianist in theatres and nightclubs, and he also played on the radio.
 He was involved with several musical groups, and toured extensively in the Caribbean region, Latin America and Europe.
-He moved to the USA in 1962, in the wake of the Cuban Revolution, where he continued to work as a musician and led his own group.
+He moved to the US in 1962, in the wake of the Cuban Revolution, where he continued to work as a musician and led his own group.

 His most famous songs are "Te necesito", "Cariño mío", and "La vida mia".